micropython-hola-mundo

 • The MicroPython interpreter receives the program and executes it.

-What you’re seeing is the REPL (Read-Eval-Print Loop) in action.
-An interactive tool that allows us to execute code in real-time on the board (which we will see in the next entry).
+What you are seeing is the REPL (Read-Eval-Print Loop) in action.
+An interactive tool that allows us to execute code in real-time on the board (which we will see in the next post).

-But if you unplug the device and plug it back in, you’ll see that the LED doesn’t blink.
+But if you disconnect the device and reconnect it, you’ll see that the LED doesn’t blink.
 That is, we haven’t saved the program to the device.
 It’s the IDE that sends it.

 So when you disconnect the device, it “loses” the program.
-We will see how to upload the script to the device so that it starts autonomously.
+We’ll see how to upload the script to the device so it starts autonomously.

-We will cover both things (REPL and how to transfer the file to the device) in the next two tutorials
+We will see both things (REPL and how to transfer the file to the device), in the next two tutorials.